 To facilitate the discussion using tree coloring, we consider the so-called \textit{swapped} Merkle tree, which is obtained from a Merkle tree by swapping the positions of every node and its sibling (the root node is the sibling of itself and stays unchanged).
-The nodes in a Merkle proof in the original Merkle tree now form a \textit{root-to-leaf path} in the swapped Merkle tree, which is more convenient to handle.
+The nodes in a Merkle proof in the original tree now form a \textit {root-to-leaf path} in the swapped Merkle tree, which is more convenient to handle.
 For example, in Fig.~\ref{fig:merkle_swapped}, the nodes in the Merkle proof $(x_{11},x_4,x_3)$ form a root-to-leaf path (excluding the root) in the swapped tree.